MrGassner/odin-testing-practice/README.md

 # The Odin Project: Testing Practice

-This is some basic unit test exemples by project odin, all based on the test-running system Jest
+This is some basic unit test examples by project odin, all based on the test-running system Jest